Takayuki Yagami: Localization

-Fighting style
+Gameplay

 Although Yagami claims that his fighting style is self taught to the point of calling it "Kamurocho School" (神室町流, Kamurochō-ryū), the creators of the game were inspired by Chinese martial arts.
 Ryu Ga Gotoku Studio developed multiple techniques for Yagami.
-While the team had experience thanks to the main Yakuza game, they felt that Yagami should have own new unique moves.
-This was provided by the fact that Judgment is a noir game and thus were restricted to techniques that fit the genre.
+While the team had experience thanks to the main Yakuza game, they felt that Yagami should have own new investigative actions.
+This was provided by the fact that Judgment is a "legal suspense" game and thus were restricted to techniques that fit the genre.
 This was balanced by giving Yagami his own detective skills not present in any of their previous works.
 Nagoshi wanted to make Yagami's moves entertaining in order to make the player relief stress from the dark narrative but did not want him to use over-the-top fighting techniques.
 Yagami was given the Parkour moves like the wall kick with the intention of making the character being easy to control.
 Yagami's fighting style was inspired by Asian movies with a stylishness based on Kung Fu style and Parkour moves at the same time.
 In order to fit the actor behind the character, Nagoshi claimed that he drew parallels from Power Rangers-like characters.
 This further made Nagoshi felt Yagami's character would be fitting to Kimura.